The Wretched (film): Plot

 In 1985, Megan arrives at the home of the Gambels to babysit their daughter Ashley.
 In the basement, she finds a creature feeding off little Ashley.
 Terrified, she tries to escape, but Mr. Gambel purposely shuts the door on her.
 Megan is presumed killed.
 A strange sign is shown on the door.

 In the present, Ben Shaw comes to be with his father Liam as his parents are in the middle of a divorce.
 Ben lands a job working at the marina, where he befriends Mallory.
 He also notices Liam getting close with Sara, a co-worker.
 In the woods, Dillon, the son of Liam's neighbor Abbie, finds a tree with the same symbol seen at the Gambel house.
 He hears what sounds like Abbie's voice coming from the tree, calling to him before the real Abbie appears.
 They bring a buck home that they hit and that night, something crawls out of the buck's corpse.

 Ben befriends Dillon.
 That night, Abbie goes to check on Sam in his crib.
 In his room, she hears a crunching sound and sees the window left open.
 In the crib she sees finds sticks wrapped inside a blanket and is then attacked.
 Ben later notices Abbie going into the forest with a child.
 At work, he learns that Dillon never showed up for sailing lessons.
-When he goes to Dillon's house, Ty denies having a son.
+When he goes to Dillon's house, the father Ty denies having a son.
 Later, Abbie whispers something demonic in Ty's ear that makes him bleed.
 She then takes a shower and her body starts to decay.